AckerlyXu/heima/articles/media-services/media-services-analytics-overview.md

 ---
-title: Azure Media Services Analytics Overview | Azure
+title: Azure Media Services Analytics Overview | Microsoft Docs
-description: Azure Media Services offers the public preview of Azure Media Analytics, a collection of speech and computer vision services at enterprise scale, compliance, security and global reach.
-Azure Media Analytics services are built using the core Azure Media Services platform components and hence are ready to handle media processing at scale on day one.
+description: 'Azure Media Services offers the public preview of Azure Media Analytics, a collection of speech and computer vision services at enterprise scale, compliance, security and global reach.
+Azure Media Analytics services are built using the core Azure Media Services platform components and hence are ready to handle media processing at scale on day one. '
 services: media-services
 documentationcenter: ''
 author: juliako